Fowlart/startup_informer/readme.md

-# Telegram Linux Startup informer
+# Telegram Analyser

-- Application able to parse the Telegram messages and store them in delta-table format for further processing with the usage of ML techniques
+- Application able to parse the Telegram messages and store them in delta-table format for further processing with the usage of ML/NLP techniques

-- Also, the app can parse system logs on PC/VM startup to identify the last boot timestamp and the wifi connection used during the previous session.

-- We plan to create an interface for the application for user interaction via Telegram.
+- This application also serves as a laboratory for studying SaaS solutions, such as MS Fabric, Azure AI search, and Azure Language Service for Natural Language Processing-related tasks

 **How to install on Linux Ubuntu:**